Menu

 Summary and Organisational Context

-We are totally committed to building and fostering a constructive and positive relationship with all our employees and believe that by being open and transparent with this data it will demonstrate that commitment, as well as attracting talent and boosting employee engagement.
-Closing the gap NCP has always been an organisation where people can thrive and develop regardless of their gender or background and we will continue to offer fair, equitable pay to all colleagues.
+We are totally committed to building and fostering a constructive and positive relationship with all our colleagues and believe that by being open and transparent with this data it will demonstrate that commitment, as well as attracting talent and boosting colleague engagement.

+NCP has always been an organisation where people can thrive and develop regardless of their gender or background, and we will continue to offer fair, equitable pay to all colleagues.
 We are committed to reporting our gender pay gap on an annual basis.
 I confirm that our data has been calculated according to the requirements of The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Book from: